ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Microsoft ION
 Microsoft started an experimentation by pinning some DID information to IPFS and publishing the hash to the Bitcoin blockchain.
 This design is well known for blockchain-based apps, and is here use for DID.
 Find more details here: https://techcommunity.microsoft.com/t5/azure-active-directory-identity/toward-scalable-decentralized-identifier-systems/ba-p/560168

+#### Ceramic Protocol
+Ceramic.network is another proposition for DID on IPFS, along with a complete protocol for data and document exchanges.

 ## Non-implemented usecases